a0a7/DisplayBoardBadApple/README.md

 # Touhou - Bad Apple Music Video played on Minecraft Create Mod Display Boards

-This is a repository containing two things.
-The first is a C++ program that converts a text file containing ASCII art of every frame from the Bad Apple shadow art music video.
-The second is a Minecraft world containing this datapack and the blocky infrastructure it needs to run.
+This is a repository containing two things--the first is a C++ program that converts a text file containing ASCII art of every frame from the Bad Apple shadow art music video into a Minecraft Datapack.
+The second is a Minecraft world containing this datapack and the blocky infrastructure this datapack needs to run the Shadow Art music video on Create mod Display Boards.

 Video Demo:
 https://youtu.be/_mY5Ibyj-W4